-The City of Seattle has vastly increased funding for transportation projects and maintenance over the last decade, although General Fund support was reduced for 2010 due to overall budgetary conditions.
-Much of the increased funding is due to "Bridging the Gap" (BTG), a program started in 2007 that includes funds from a voter-approved property tax levy, a commercial parking tax, and a tax on employers for those employees who do not use alternatives to single-occupancy vehicles (referred to as the "employee hours" or "head" tax).
+The City of Seattle has vastly increased funding for transportation projects and maintenance over the last decade, although General Fund support has to be reduced for 2010 due to overall budgetary conditions.
+Much of the increased funding is due to "Bridging the Gap (BTG)," a program started in 2007 that includes funds from a voter-approved property tax levy, a commercial parking tax, and a tax on employers for those employees who do not use alternatives to single-occupancy vehicles (referred to as the "employee hours" or "head" tax).
 The Bridging the Gap program funds a wide range of initiatives, including major capital projects, rehabilitation of bridges, additional transit hours purchased from King County Metro, replacement of traffic signals and signs, street resurfacing, and construction of new bike lanes, trails, and sidewalks.
-The program achieved all of its performance goals in 2009, except one related to Metro Transit.
-This Metro-related goal was not achieved because of Metro's own financial difficulties caused by declining sales tax revenues.
+The program is on track to achieve all of its performance goals in 2009, except some of those related to Metro Transit.
+These Metro-related goals cannot be achieved because of Metro's own financial difficulties caused by declining sales tax revenues.

 The commercial parking tax has brought in significantly more money than was originally projected, while the employee hours tax has brought in less.
 In mid-2009, Mayor Nickels and two Councilmembers proposed repeal of the employee hours tax, which is difficult to administer and is seen by some as a disincentive to job creation.
-The City Council voted for repeal in November.
-Even without this tax, overall Bridging the Gap revenues will be higher than originally projected.
+Even if this tax is repealed, overall Bridging the Gap revenues will be higher than originally projected.

 The Pedestrian Master Plan was completed in 2009, complementing an earlier Bicycle Master Plan.
-In addition to funding already planned from BTG, the 2010 Adopted Budget provides \$1.356 million of additional REET toward implementing these plans.
+In addition to funding already planned from BTG, the 2010 Proposed Budget provides \$1.356 million of additional REET toward implementing these plans.

 In early 2009, the State, King County, and the City reached an agreement for replacing the earthquake-damaged Alaskan Way Viaduct with a deep-bore tunnel.
 This agreement assigned costs to each of the parties, with the City responsible for replacement of the Alaskan Way Seawall, parks and open space improvements surrounding a reconstructed Alaskan Way, certain surface street connections, utility relocations, and other projects.
-The 2010 Adopted Budget includes funding for continued work on the Seawall, some utility work, and additional planning.
+The 2010 Proposed Budget includes funding for continued work on the Seawall, some utility work, and additional planning.

 Improvements to the Spokane Street Viaduct began in 2009.
 The first phase builds a new ramp from eastbound Spokane Street to Fourth Avenue South, which will improve access to downtown and the industrial area from West Seattle.
 In mid-2009, the City was awarded ARRA funds that provided the final amount needed to begin the second phase of the project, which expands the Viaduct and improves its seismic stability.
 This project is expected to begin construction in late 2009.
-The 2010 Adopted Budget provides additional funds for this project.
+The 2010 Proposed Budget provides additional funds for this project.

-The 2010 Adopted Budget includes funding for the Mercer Corridor project.
-The final funding needed for this project has been requested through ARRA funds, with a decision expected in early 2010.
+The 2010 Proposed Budget includes funding for the Mercer Corridor project.
+The final funding needed for this project has been requested through ARRA funds, with a decision expected in late 2009 or early 2010.
 The Budget also includes a new Mercer Corridor Project West Phase that provides the connections to the north end of the proposed deep-bore tunnel and that improves traffic flow between Elliott Avenue West and Interstate 5.
-The City Council imposed budget provisos on these projects that limit spending until a decision is received on the ARRA funds.

-The 2010 Adopted Budget also includes funding for several major urban trail projects, most notably completion of the "missing link" of the Burke-Gilman Trail in 2010.
+The 2010 Proposed Budget also includes funding for several major urban trail projects, most notably completion of the "missing link" of the Burke-Gilman Trail in 2010.